Custom Chrome Finishes

-Roll Technology specializes in precision custom hard chromium plating and finishing of web-based converting rolls, providing a full range of surface finishes including flawless optical mirror, textured satin, dull gray matte and commercial polished finishes.
+Roll Technology specializes in precision custom hard chromium plating and mirror roller finishing of web-based converting rolls, providing a full range of surface finishes including flawless optical mirror, textured satin, dull gray matte and commercial polished finishes.
 With over 45 years of experience, we have the expertise to provide the finish required for your application to the tightest tolerances.
-Our staff will assist you in determining which finish meets your requirements to maximize your equipment’s performance and produce consistent, high quality end products.
+Our staff will assist you in determining which finish meets your requirements to maximize your equipment’s performance and produce consistent, high-quality end products.

-At Roll Technology, we offer expert custom finishing and precision roll grinding for all types of industrial roll applications, including coating rolls, heat transfer rolls, calendar rolls, laminating rolls, slitting rolls, and various web process rolls.
-Call us today to find out more about how we can help with your roll applications and talk with our Director of Sales/Marketing (David Johnston), our Executive Vice President (Greg Haley) or our President (Lew Walker).
+At Roll Technology, we offer expert custom finishing and precision roll grinding for all types of industrial roll applications, including coating rolls, heat transfer rolls, calender rolls, laminating rolls, slitting rolls, and various web process rolls.
+Call us today to find out more about how we can help with your roll applications like mirror roller finishing and talk with our Director of Sales/Marketing (David Johnston), our Executive Vice President (Greg Haley) or our President (Lew Walker).